craigmartyn/GetCleanData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 into the data set "results.txt" submitted for this project.

-A description of the variables is included in the Codebook.md file.
+A description of the variables in the "results.txt" data set is included in the Codebook.md file on this repo.

 ###Instruction List
 The source data is transformed using the script run_analysis.R.